-Effective October 25, 2021, employees who have completed twenty-two (22) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [June 30]) shall be entitled to an annual vacation of six (6) weeks at their current rate.
+Effective October 25, 2021, Employees who have completed twenty-two (22) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [insert qualifying date if it was in expired agreement]) shall be entitled to an annual vacation of six (6) weeks at their current rate.

-(f) Employees who have completed twenty-five (25) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [June 30]) shall be entitled to an annual vacation of seven (7) weeks at their current pay.
+(f) Employees who have completed twenty-five (25) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [insert qualifying date if it was in expired agreement]) shall be entitled to an annual vacation of seven (7) weeks at their current pay.

-If an employee who is regularly scheduled seventy-five (75) hours on a biweekly basis, works less than 1500 hours in the vacation year, they shall receive vacation pay as a percentage of gross earnings in accordance with Article 13.02 below.
+If an employee who is regularly scheduled seventy-five (75) hours on a biweekly basis, works less than 1500 hours in the vacation year, they shall receive vacation pay as a percentage of gross earnings in accordance with Article 13.03 below.

-All employees who are regularly scheduled less than seventy-five (75) hours on a bi-weekly basis, shall be entitled to vacation pay based upon the applicable percentage of their gross earnings provided in accordance with the vacation entitlement for employees who are scheduled seventy-five (75) hours on a bi-weekly basis on the following basis:
+- All employees who are regularly scheduled seventy-five (75) hours on a bi-weekly basis, and whose regular hours of work are other than the standard workday (i.e. extended tours), shall receive vacations with pay based on length of full-time continuous service consistent with the entitlement levels in Article 13.01 above.
+The weeks of vacation will be converted into hours for the purpose of employees using only full day allotments in accordance with their normal non-standard workday, except where used at the employee's request to top up a paid holiday. - All employees who are regularly scheduled less than seventy-five (75) hours on a bi-weekly basis, shall be entitled to vacation pay based upon the applicable percentage of their gross earnings provided in accordance with the vacation entitlement for employees who are scheduled seventy-five (75) hours on a bi-weekly basis on the following basis: